jins0704/Domain_Analysis_SW_Design/README.md

             }
          }

- - There are no View Life Cycle because the view switches push or pop.
+ - There is only one View Life Cycle because the view switches push or pop.
-    > Update using self.tableview.reloadData()
+    > if Update, use self.tableview.reloadData()

 #### modifyViewContoller